LEGION OF SUPER-HEROES

 After a member of the Dark Circle, Ontiir, was captured, the Science Police designed a covert operation in collaboration with the Interstellar Counter-Intelligence Corps to spy on their operations.
 Dev-Em was assigned as the agent, but he was captured immediately, and cloned into an army of super-powerful soldiers.
 (Tales of the Legion #322-323) Science Police officer Gigi Cusimano, contacted the Legion after being attacked by one of Dev-Em's clones, and alerted the Legion.
 Further investigation uncovered an entire world populated by clones of the five Dark Circle leaders.
 The White Witch used a spell to re-unite Dev-Em and his clones, but the Circle teleported away. (#324-325) Dev-Em reappeared, still on their trail, later during the Legion's membership drive.
 He led several applicants to capture a stray clone of Ontiir.
 (Legion v.3 #14)

-Dev-Em's profile in Who's Who in the Legion #1 told his post-Crisis story.
-It said that he was in fact David Emery, an Earthling born of Titanian parents.
+At first, Dev-Em was said to be David Emery, an Earthling born of Titanian parents.
 His psychic powers were so strong that he could change reality with a thought, and he made himself into a Kryptonian and managed to convince Superboy and Mon-El of that history.
-This version of Dev-Em never appeared in any comic story.
+(Who's Who in the Legion #1) Note: This version of Dev-Em never appeared in any comic story.

-After the "Glorith Reality" reboot in Legion v.4 #5 (1990), Dev-Em became a Daxamite.
-Now instead of Superboy, he had a 20th century history with Valor (Mon-El).
+After the "Glorith Reality" reboot in Legion of Super-Heroes v.4 #5 (1990), the character of Dev-Em became a Daxamite.
+Now instead of Superboy, he had a 20th century history with Valor (previously Mon-El).
 He had been transported to the 30th century to cure him of lead poisoning.

 After Glorith destroyed Daxam, Dev-Em went mad and was confined by the Interstellar Counter-Intelligence Corps on their safe world, Drake VI.
 He escaped and went on a rampage on Earth's moon.
 There, a time-tossed Superman helped the Legion stop Dev-Em.
 In the melee, one of the Linear Men destroyed the moon and triggered the Dominators' "Triple-Strike" program.
 Mass destruction ensued Earth's defensive systems are taken off-line.
 Medicus One is destroyed, killing all aboard, including Doctor Gym'll. #Circadia Senius# is killed in an explosion caused by a crashing lunar fragment.
 The final part of Triple-Strike, the detonation of fusion powerspheres around the globe, triggers reactions in humans possessing the metagene, including Dirk Morgna (once Sun Boy), whose power causes him to burn himself up, and Devlin O'Ryan, whose power begins to manifest.
 The young Legionnaires of Batch SW6 are freed from their chambers.
 (Adventures of Superman #478, Legion v.4 #19)

 He next surfaced as a captive of Leland McCauley, alongside Chameleon Boy and R.J.
 Brande.
 Dev-Em escaped on his own.
 (Legion v.4 #39) This was his last significant appearance, save for a cameo during Zero Hour.
 He was shown battling Valor and Laurel Gand on Daxam amid the time fluctuations.
-During this, he was replaced by his pre-Crisis counterpart.
+During this, he was "replaced" by the Dev-Em from original continuity.
 (Legion v.4 #57)

 Granted honorary Legion membership: Jimmy Olsen #72 (Oct.
 1963)